andrwmorph/kpollich.github.io/resume.md

 While I was in school, I was employed as a student worker by Millersville's IT department.
 I performed a number of duties for the university's technology staff.

-* Repaired, cleaned up, and troubleshot student computers
+* Repair, clean up, and troubleshoot student computers
 * New equipment setups, faculty technology repairs, troubleshooting, etc

 ---